bertramdev/karman-aws/README.md

 - Java System Properties - aws.accessKeyId and aws.secretKey
 - Instance profile credentials delivered through the Amazon EC2 metadata service (IAM role)

+You can also specify credentials when you instantiate S3StorageProvider`.

 Usage / Documentation
 ---------------------